Apple Music

-Apple Music is a music, audio and video streaming service developed by Apple Inc. Users select music to stream to their device on-demand, or they can listen to existing playlists.
-The service also includes the Internet radio stations Apple Music 1, Apple Music Hits, and Apple Music Country, which broadcast live to over 200 countries 24 hours a day.
+Apple Music is an audio and video streaming service developed by Apple.
+Users can select music to stream to their device on-demand, or listen to existing playlists.
+The service also includes the sister internet radio stations Apple Music 1, Apple Music Hits, Apple Music Country, Apple Música Uno, Apple Music Club, and Apple Music Chill which are broadcast live to over 200 countries 24 hours a day.
 The service was announced on June 8, 2015, and launched on June 30, 2015.
 New subscribers get a one-month free or six months free trial with the purchase of select products before the service requires a monthly subscription.

 Originally strictly a music service, Apple Music began expanding into video in 2016.
 Executive Jimmy Iovine has stated that the intention for the service is to become a "cultural platform", and Apple reportedly wants the service to be a "one-stop shop for pop culture".
 The company is actively investing heavily in the production and purchasing of video content, both in terms of music videos and concert footage that support music releases, as well as web series and feature films.